-You may have notice that one of my emphasis is the use of software libre and GNU operating system.
+You may have notice that one of my emphasis is the use of free software and GNU operating system.
 Almost all of GNU distros come with a Linux kernel so we’ll call it GNU+Linux, and not only GNU.

-Software libre is one of the most important parts of my digital life.
+Free software is one of the most important parts of my digital life.
 There’s no proprietary software running on my computers but what makes that happen is the GNU operating system and the Linux kernel (GNU+Linux).

 For some people, migrating to GNU+Linux is easy and some even know the benefits.
 However, some people still don’t know why they should migrate to GNU+Linux.
 If you feel your computer works fine but you are